Elopteryx/upload-parser/README.md

 Issues
 ------

 Does the library have bugs?
 Needs extra functionality?
 Do you like the API?
-Feel free to create an issue!
+Feel free to open an issue!

 Examples
 --------